ttrenty/Bias-Prevention-LLM/README.md

 - Preliminary evaluation of ROUGE/BLEU scores for the base and modified models.

 - Implementation of a model self-regulation method.

+- Biais identification related to gender and jobs in Bert predictions tokens

+- Starting implementing a model to fine tune bert with a shared loss for male and female, related to jobs

+- Implementation of a model to fine tune a text to text architecture to output less stereotyped job assignement.

+- Automatics generation of a dataset of sentences related to jobs and gender via LLM request

 **Next Steps:**